 PLEASE beware of store bought treats!
 Recently, over 10,000 dogs have died from treats that have ingredients in them that were made in China (most of it is).
 Trick here is that they can say on the package that they are “made in the USA” (and they are) BUT their ingredients are sourced from China.
 This count is not even close to the numbers of dogs that have gotten deathly ill, then recovered after long term critical care with vet bills in the thousands.
 I had 3 adult dogs that were in prime, perfect condition get deathly sick and lost my little Chipper … It was a terrible death.
 The other two I was able to save but only after long, very intensive care.
 And those treats said “Made in USA”! (but ingredients were imported from China).
 All ingredients MUST be “Sourced in the USA” where we have strict inspectors and rules to follow when we produce our products!

 Puppy treats should be the nutritious things.
-My (and ALL my dogs’ top favorite treat choice is “Stella & Chewy’s Chicken Freeze Dried Raw Diet Dog Food or their “Meal Mixers”) Also plain canned chicken for humans.
-Dogs love Dogswell Chicken Jerky that you also can get at Chewey.com.
-Remember, your puppy has a very small stomach & you don’t want them to fill it up on junk food so the nutrition in your treats is important.
+My (and ALL my dogs’ top favorite treat choice is “Stella & Chewy’s Chicken Freeze Dried Raw Diet Dog Food or their “Meal Mixers”) Remember, your puppy has a very small stomach & you don’t want them to fill it up on junk food so the nutrition in your treats is important.
 Another top favorite is Freeze Dried Liver.
 Here is a link to some treats that Cesar suggests that I am sure they will be safe.
-They are made from USA raised/sourced meat & USDA inspected.
+They are made from ALL USA raised/sourced ingredients & USDA inspected.
 It is safe to use most human food as treats.
-Be sure to sign up here for Free Recall Alerts.
+BE SURE to sign up here for Free Recall Alerts.

-I again HIGHLY recommend signing up for this email notification site that will email you with news of any recalls on dog food or treats: Get Free Recall Alerts.
+I require you to sign up for this email notification site that will email you with news of any recalls on dog food or treats: Get Free Recall Alerts.
 There has NEVER been a recall on Earthborn dog food!
 They are a well run company.

 If you choose not use Earthborn dog food, change the diet gradually over one or two weeks time.
 With a natural raw diet, I prefer the freeze-dried type because it has less chance of having salmonella, etc. Please look at the ingredients of the food that you choose.
 Remember, “You are what you eat”!
 Chemically added vitamins & minerals are fair but naturally added are MUCH better.
 Here is a great page on the Best Type of Food for Your Dog.
 It sums it all up very well.